Gonna Fly Now

 Nanette was deadset on making this happen.
 In organizing “Tropic Island Cruise” she cut every corner and stretched every penny, leaving no belt untightened (her own always cinched-as-could-be) and discounting each of Gigi’s suggestions to two cents’s worth.

-She was just as cost-effective in choosing a date for the dance.
+She was just as cost-effective in choosing a date to take her to the dance.
 Staked out on the front steps of Calvary Lutheran Church, modeling a new spring dress whose skirt fluttered in the Sunday morning breeze, Nanette took a dispassionate survey of the congregation’s younger males.
 Too tubbish—too shortish—too nerdish—too much of a fickle-pickle (that one being Hank Hickey)—

 Finally bestowing a cool you’ll do smile on William “Boffer” Freuen, a ninth-grader at Multch East, who’d been a recent Silver Gloves contender before getting KO’d in the semifinals.
 Boffer was also a bit of a lout (his mother made him come to church that day after catching him swiping a ten-spot out of her purse) but he had a nebulous resemblance to Sylvester Stallone, so Nanette was inclined to overlook a few character flaws.
 Such as Boffer’s grabbing the back of her fluttery skirt in the Calvary vestibule, and evaluating it as “Kinda skinny-assed but she might put out, and anyhoo she’s a rich chick.”